On a notion of "Galois closure" for extensions of rings: Ranks

 Since all other trace relations are $B$-linear combinations of the trace relations for $x$ and $y$, they do not yield any further new relations.
 Instead, we now take the quadratic identities $x_1x_2 + x_1x_3 + x_2x_3 = ac$, $y_1y_2 + y_1y_3 + y_2y_3 = bd$, and $(x_1+y_1)(x_2+y_2) + (x_1+y_1)(x_3+y_3) + (x_2+y_2)(x_3+y_3) =ac + bc +bd - 3ad$, which reduce to:

 These identities show that $G(A/B)$ is spanned over $B$ by the six elements claimed in the theorem.

 It remains to show that these six elements are in fact linearly independent.
-By functoriality, it suffices to consider the case when $B=\Z[a,b,c,d]$ is a free polynomial ring over $\Z$ in variables $a,b,c,d$, and $A$ is free of rank 3 over $B$ with basis 1, $x$, $y$, and multiplication table given by (\ref{ringlaw3}).
+By Theorem~\ref{thm:functorial}, it suffices to consider the case when $B=\Z[a,b,c,d]$ is a free polynomial ring over $\Z$ in variables $a,b,c,d$, and $A$ is free of rank 3 over $B$ with basis 1, $x$, $y$, and multiplication table given by (\ref{ringlaw3}).

 In that case, let $K$ be the quotient field of $B$.
 If the six elements 1, $x_1$, $x_2$, $y_1$, $y_2$, $x_1y_2$ satisfy a linear relation over $B$, then they also satisfy a linear relation over $K$.
 We show that this is not the case.
-Since $\Disc(A\otimes_B K/K)$ is a non-zero polynomial in $a$, $b$, $c$, and $d$, it is invertible in $K$ and hence $A\otimes_B K/K$ is \'etale.
+Since $\Disc((A\otimes_B K)/K)$ is a non-zero polynomial in $a$, $b$, $c$, and $d$, it is invertible in $K$ and hence $(A\otimes_B K)/K$ is \'etale.
 In fact, $A\otimes_B K$ is a field.
-If it were not, then the cubic polynomial $f(x)$ defining the extension $A\otimes_B K/K$ would have a root in $K$.
-As $A/B$ is the universal cubic ring extension, this would imply that every cubic polynomial over $\Q$ has a rational root, which is clearly false.
+If it were not, then the cubic polynomial $f(x)$ defining the extension $(A\otimes_B K)/K$ would have a root in $K$.
+As $A/B$ is the universal based cubic ring extension having first basis element 1, this would imply that every cubic polynomial over $\Q$ has a rational root, which is not true.